@sveltejs/kit/hooks

 }): Promise<any>

-function second({ event, resolve }: {
+first, function second({ event, resolve }: {

 event: any;